Kenya seizes Hong Kong-bound rosewood from Madagascar's threatened forests

-MOMBASA Kenya Kenyan customs officials seized dozens of shipping containers holding hundreds of tonnes of illegally logged rosewood from Madagascar, they said on Wednesday, the largest bust of its kind and worth as much as $13 million.
+MOMBASA, Kenya May 28 Kenyan customs officials seized dozens of shipping containers holding hundreds of tonnes of illegally logged rosewood from Madagascar, they said on Wednesday, the largest bust of its kind and worth as much as $13 million.

 Famed for its wildlife and eyed by foreign firms for its minerals, Madagascar's tourism has struggled since the coup.